-The fiscal problem was not due to subsidization per se, or even to subsidization of manufacturing - at the expense of resource industries, trade and financial services.
-Rather, the problem was in the way such subsidization was carried out, i.e., by maintaining higher domestic prices for manufactured goods.
+The fiscal problem was not due to subsidisation per se, or even to the subsidisation of manufacturing at the expense of resource industries, trade and financial services.
+Rather, the problem was in the way such subsidisation was carried out-by maintaining higher domestic prices for manufactured goods.

-Such import-substituting industrialization (ISI) typically created industries which rarely became internationally competitive and viable.
-There have been all too many examples of failed ISI requiring ongoing subsidization of 'infant industries' incapable of ever becoming internationally uncompetitive.
+Such import-substituting industrialisation (ISI) typically created industries that rarely became internationally competitive and viable.
+There have been all too many examples of failed ISI requiring the ongoing subsidisation of 'infant industries' that were incapable of ever becoming internationally uncompetitive.

-These industries were exposed as unviable and unsustainable with trade liberalization and the end of Soviet era trade arrangements in the 1990s.
-Soviet industrialization from the 1930s had survived before that due to its insulated economic environment, with the ratio of Soviet exports to GDP not rising until fuel sales abroad rose with higher prices from the 1970s.
+Trade liberalisation and the end of Soviet-era trade arrangements in the 1990s exposed these industries as unviable and unsustainable.
+Soviet industrialisation from the 1930s had survived before that due to its insulated economic environment, with the ratio of Soviet exports to GDP not rising until fuel sales abroad rose with higher prices from the 1970s.

-Perestroika reforms, initiated by reformist Soviet leader Gorbachev after the mid-1980s, failed to accelerate needed enterprise reforms or economic growth, but instead led to the 'transformational recession' of the 1990s, greatly exacerbated by the reforms during Boris Yeltsin's first presidential term.
+Perestroika reforms, initiated by reformist Soviet leader Gorbachev after the mid-1980s, failed to accelerate economic growth.
+Instead, they were followed by the 1990s' 'transformational recession'.
+This was greatly exacerbated by 'shock therapy' reforms during Boris Yeltsin's first presidential term.

-Many other enterprises - mainly in heavy industries, and often relying on Soviet technology, advice and aid - in other 'socialist' economies and developing countries subject to Soviet influence, experienced similar fates.
+Many other enterprises-mainly in heavy industries, and often relying on Soviet technology, advice and aid-in other 'socialist' economies and developing countries subject to Soviet influence, experienced similar fates.

-Thus, nations which tried to challenge Western hegemony met similar fates despite trying to make a virtue of 'self-reliance' compelled by the need to cope with Western-led trade and investment sanctions.
+Thus, nations that tried to challenge Western hegemony met similar fates, despite trying to make a virtue of 'self-reliance', compelled by the need to cope with Westernled trade and investment sanctions.